Instructor Visa Sponsorship Jobs in Kentucky

 Which visa types are most common for instructor roles in Kentucky?

 The H-1B is the most common visa for degree-holding instructors in academic and corporate settings, as most instructor roles qualify as specialty occupations requiring at least a bachelor's degree in a relevant field.
-The J-1 Exchange Visitor visa is also widely used, particularly for university faculty and research instructors.
+The J-1 visa Exchange Visitor visa is also widely used, particularly for university faculty and research instructors.
 Community colleges and vocational programs occasionally sponsor through the H-1B as well.

 Which cities in Kentucky have the most instructor sponsorship jobs?